abdes/asap_app_imgui/README.md

 4. When the app is closed, the settings, docks, loggers, etc are saved into the .asap directory under the build directory.
 Some files saved by imgui are still under the build directory directly (work in progress)

+You need to have a graphics system capable of providing OpenGL 3.2 to properly run the demo.